alex17-sys/stdlib-sniper/docs/data_structures/sets/set_subset_superset.md

+---
+title: Subset and Superset Relations
+description: Zero-dependency Python snippets for checking subset and superset relations using the standard library.
+keywords: data-structures, issubset, issuperset, proper-subset, proper-superset, set, subset, superset
+---

 # Subset and Superset Relations

-Zero-dependency Python snippets using only the standard library.
+Zero-dependency Python snippets for checking subset and superset relations using the standard library.

 3 snippets available in this sub-category.